mary8135/yoga-school-website/README.md

 ### Current issues:

 - The Navbar toggler isn't working.
 I created it using Bootstrap but can't find out what's happening.
 I may just replace it with a custom one once I learn JavaScript.
+- divs #colorblock not showing on mobile view.
+Section buit with Bootstrap.
+Displaying correctly on -md, but disappear when content stacks on smaller screens.